 Core 2.0 Curriculum Committee

-The Core Curriculum Committee stewards MSU’s General Education Curriculum.
+The Core Curriculum Committee stewards MSU’s Core Curriculum.
 The committee is responsible for reviewing and making recommendations regarding new Core course proposals and for overseeing the assessment of existing Core courses and learning outcomes.
-The committee reviews Core Curriculum annual learning assessment reports and provides the strong foundation upon which Montana State University develops, identifies, and documents quality improvement plans and goals around its general education curriculum.
+The committee reviews Core learning outcomes assessment and provides the strong foundation upon which Montana State University develops, identifies, and documents quality improvement plans and goals around its general education curriculum.